abuted/abuted.github.io/essays/design-patterns.md

 ## Useful Design Patterns: Creational, Structural, and Behavioral

-One example of a creational pattern is the **Factory Method.
+One example of a creational pattern is the **Factory Method**.
 It is great when you need to create objects, but you don't want to hardcode everything in different parts of your program.
 For example, if I need to set up different types of users in some system, I can keep the user creation logic in one place.
 That way, I don't have to go back and change multiple sections of the code if I happen to need to add a new user type later.

 For structural patterns, there is the **Adapter**.
 Sometimes, two parts of my code just don’t fit together, like when I’m using an external library or API that works differently than my code.
 The Adapter acts like a bridge or translator between the two, letting them work together without me having to rewrite everything.